bickelmps/DIC_FFT_ETHZ/README.md

 2. Place Master and Slave image(s) in the "Input" folder (or copy images from 'Example' folder for a demo)

 3. Customize setup for Preprocessing, DIC, and Postprocessing in run_pixel_offset.m, using the following variables.
-More information about the variables further below:
+More information about the variables can be found further below:

           Inputs ----------------------------------------------------------------------------------
                - geotiff = 0/1